 Criteria JORC Code explanation Commentary Base Station and Mine Grid System - the survey department of the ERA - Ranger mine maintains a base/static station 24/7 at the mine site office and broadcast the satellite telemetry on the local/adopted mine grid system.
 The relative positions of various features and earth works requirements are instantly available to the roving receivers for both setting-out and as-built surveys.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
-Whether sample compositing has been applied.
-The maximum range of mineralisation continuity as suggested by existing variography studies to achieve a "measured" mineral resource confidence category is a maximum of 25 x 25 metres.
-The goal of the underground drilling program is to reduce the current data spacing of existing surface exploration drilling from 50 x 50 metres to a maximum of 25 x 25 metres.
-This confidence classification will be reviewed with further variography studies as new data is gathered.
+Whether sample compositing has been applied. • The maximum range of mineralisation continuity as suggested by existing variography studies to achieve some proportion of the "measured" mineral resource confidence category is a maximum of 25 x 25 metres.
+The goal of the underground drilling program was to reduce the current data spacing of existing surface exploration drilling from 50 x 50 metres to a maximum of 25 x 25 metres.
 All sampling is conducted on regular 1 metre intervals.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 All drilling from the underground decline has been oriented to ensure it is 90 degrees to the strike of the known mineralisation and controlling structures.
 Previous surface drilling was oriented parallel to northing sections which was not 90 degrees to the strike of the known mineralisation and controlling structures.
-The influence of this change of drilling orientation on sampling bias is under assessment.
+The current drilling orientation for the sampling of the mineralised zone and known controlling structures is considered optimal.
 Sample security The measures taken to ensure sample security.
 All post drilling assessments are undertaken within a fully lockable facility located at the Ranger mine.
 In preparation for dispatch to the laboratory, all bagged cut core samples are packed into 44 gallon drums with tension strapped lids, closed and stored for transport in a fully enclosed, lockable shipping module.
 Audits or reviews The results of any audits or reviews of sampling techniques and data. • ERA has internal audit and governance processes in place with respect to the classification and reporting of Mineral Resources.